 (Storage silos, storage tanks, diving helmets, space helmets, gas tanks, bubbles, planets, etc. use cylinder or sphere shapes -- or both.
 Ask yourself, "how strong (and light) is the shell of a coconut"?)

 There are many design challenges ahead for the Ekinoid Project.
 One of the main issues is the construction of the main rim-tensioned floor: This is literally the hub of the building.
-However we believe that this design challenge will be met, and that the rest of the build will then fall into place.
+However we believe that this design challenge will be met.
 The principal underlying the whole construction is that it should be as simple as possible - bolt together - that it should be modular, and accessible to anyone wanting to build their own house, regardless of their previous building experience.

 Ideally, each home will be as easy to construct as possible: bolt-together, colour-coded parts, detailed instructions and videos, so easy and well-planned that they can be built onsite by cooperating individuals (unskilled in traditional building construction): You build your own home; then you help others build theirs.